eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-3/annex-3.01-pid-rulebook.md

 the type itself, outlines a schema detailing the claims that are optional or mandatory in the SD-JWT VC, and specifies their display methods.
-Additionally, a type can extend another type, enabling the creation of domestic types based on a common EU-wide type.
-Domestic types MAY define additional claims and display information.
+Additionally, a type can extend another type, enabling the creation of domestic types based on a common EU-wide type, while preserving the mandatory claims from the base type.
+Domestic types MAY however define additional claims and display information.
+Details are defined in [SD-JWT VC].

-PID_02 defined the base type to be "eu.europa.ec.eudi.pid.1".
-Domestic types can extend this base type.
+This document defines the base type to be "urn:eudi:pid.1".

-SD-JWT VC specified Type Metadata as a machine-readable format for information regarding a type, including the information on claims such as what is contained in this document.
+SD-JWT VC specifies Type Metadata as a machine-readable format for information regarding a type, including the information on claims such as what is contained in this document.
 Requirement PID_SVC_02 requires that the information on the common EU-wide type as well as on any domestic types is published and